 If you do not meet these requirements but believe you can meet the standard, the University of London may also consider your application.

 The computer should have at least the following minimum specification:

 - screen resolution of 1024 x 768 or greater

-- sufficient bandwidth to download documents of up to 50 MB
+- sufficient bandwidth to download documents/files of at least 50 MB

 Our distance learning programmes are run in collaboration with the University of London, a federation of 18 independent member institutions and universities, of which the London School of Hygiene & Tropical Medicine is one.